-There are plenty of restaurants and cafés within walking distance of your apartment.
+Eating in Amman.
+There are plenty of restaurants and cafes within walking distance of your apartment.
 Be sure to try mansaf, the national dish of roasted lamb served over rice.
 Feeling a home-cooked meal?
 Have a night in with your roommate and trade cooking tips as you prepare dinner together.
-Try making galayat bandura (pan-fried tomato dish) or perfecting your homemade hummus.
+Learn more about accommodating your dietary needs in Jordan.

 Amman is the place to be—it’s lively, diverse, and there’s no shortage of opportunities to take your Arabic language skills for a spin.
-Explore the city’s traditional side by picking up ingredients at the spice market or watching the sunset from the Citadel after dinner downtown.
-Or enjoy the Amman’s more cosmopolitan perks: see a concert with friends or sip on Arabic coffee after enjoying street art in Lweibdeh.
+Explore the city’s traditional side by shopping at the Friday flea market or browsing the Gold Souq.
+Or enjoy Amman’s more cosmopolitan perks: visit a museum with friends or sip on Arabic coffee while befriending a barista on Rainbow Street.

-Enjoy worry-free travel with your cohort for a 3-day retreat outside of Amman.
-Take a dip in the Dead Sea and discover that you really do float.
-Gaze up at the Natabean ruins at Petra.
-Take a sunset jeep tour through the dunes at Wadi Rum, a spectacular valley formed by massive red cliffs.
-Learn about Bedouin culture.
-At night, in true Bedouin fashion, stay up late chatting, drinking tea, and playing cards with your peers, roommates, and language partners.
+Retreat from Amman.
+Get ready for a 3-day excursion—swim in the Dead Sea, gaze upon the Natabean ruins at Petra, and take a sunset jeep tour through the dunes of Wadi Rum.
+Then in true Bedouin fashion, stay up late chatting, drinking tea, and playing cards with peers, roommates, and language partners.

 Resident Director, Student Life